mah0001/metadata-editor-docs-v2/documenting_document.md

 - **`Bounding box`** (*bbox*) This element is used to define one or multiple geographic bounding box(es), which are the rectangular fundamental geometric description of the geographic coverage of the data.
 A bounding box is defined by west and east longitudes and north and south latitudes, and includes the largest geographic extent of the dataset’s geographic coverage.
 The bounding box provides the geographic coordinates of the top left (north/west) and bottom-right (south/east) corners of a rectangular area.
 This element can be used in catalogs as the first pass of a coordinate-based search.
 The valid range of latitude in degrees is -90 and +90 for the southern and northern hemisphere, respectively.
 Longitude is in the range -180 and +180 specifying coordinates west and east of the Prime Meridian, respectively.
 This element will rarely be used for documenting publications.
 Bounding boxes are an optional element, but when a bounding box is defined, all four coordinates are required.

-- **`Spatial coverage`** (**) This element provides another space for capturing information on the spatial coverage of a document, which complements the `ref_country`, `geographic_units`, and `bbox` elements.
+- **`Spatial coverage`** (*spatial_coverage*) This element provides another space for capturing information on the spatial coverage of a document, which complements the `ref_country`, `geographic_units`, and `bbox` elements.
 It can be used to qualify the geographic coverage of the document, in the form of a free text.
 For example, a report on refugee camps in the Cox's Bazar district of Bangladesh would have Bangladesh as reference country, "Cox's Bazar" as a geographic unit, and "Rohingya's refugee camps" as spatial coverage.

-- **`Temporal coverage`** (**) Not all documents have a specific time coverage.
+- **`Temporal coverage`** (*temporal_coverage*) Not all documents have a specific time coverage.
 When they do, it can be specified in this element.

 **ACCESS AND RIGHTS**